political points

 - Thomas, January 29, 2025

 Immigration will work better in America if we start with, rather than end with, comprehensive legislative reform.
-At least then we will all be able to get on the same page when it comes to deciding who gets to enjoy freedom, too.
+At least then, we can get on the same page when deciding who can enjoy freedom, too.

 - Thomas, January 28, 2025

 Pay attention and listen to our Millennial and Generation Z citizens.
-They have perspective worth hearing and heeding.
+They have perspectives worth hearing and heeding.

 - Thomas, January 27, 2025

 Women should have equal rights, too.
-No debate to the contrary from us.
+There is no debate to the contrary from us.

 - Thomas, January 26, 2025

 Ignore the conspiracy theories and the rampant misinformation.
-Stick to the facts and you will not be confirmed a fool.
+Stick to the facts; you will not be confirmed as a fool.

 - Thomas, January 25, 2025